 2. Call Center or Business Process Outsourcing (BPO)

 Perks: You don’t take home your job.
 It stays in the workplace.
 So once you’re home from work, you can allot your free time for reading law books and cases.
-Unlike elementary teachers who still have to do their lesson plans at home or check papers at home or prepare their visual aids at home (but I do have some classmates who are school teachers who are also very good at time management).
+Some jobs do not have this perk.
+I used to have classmates who are teachers and they usually “complain” about why they have to bring home their lesson plans at home or check papers at home or prepare their visual aids at home (but I do have some classmates who are school teachers who are also very good at time management).

-I was fortunate enough to work in a sales account (Earthlink) at PeopleSupport.
+I was fortunate enough to work in a sales account at a local BPO.
 It was inbound but once we get our daily quota we’re done for the day and we can do whatever we want.
 I usually bring my notes to review when I’m not in a call or after reaching my quota.
 So it also helps if the account you’ll be working for is lenient and is not that strict when it comes to what you can bring to the workplace.

 Salary is also decent especially if you are single.
 Promotion is also fast paced in a BPO.
 You just need to have the confidence and the skills in order to move up the corporate ladder.